-- Be mindful of clarity: Encourage an organizational culture which always aims for sensitivity to the needs of the recipient of the information.
+Encourage an organizational culture that always aims for sensitivity to the needs of the recipient of the information.

 If you introduce these tactics into your daily routine, they can help you become a more effective communicator.

-Support vacation time: The last thing you need as a workforce that is burned out and unproductive.
+The last thing you need is a workforce that is burned out and unproductive.
 To make sure this never happens, be supportive of vacation time.
 Your team will be much more productive and creative if they are well-rested and refreshed.

 Remember, improving your communication skills and strategies can make for a more productive workforce and more loyal employees.